The Nations of the Earth

 The Bible says Gentiles were without God having NO hope in the world.
 That is a very different message from what we are hearing from some of the promoters of cross-cultural evangelism today.
 One needs to look further into these subjects to be acquainted with what is being suggested as a better way to win the nations.

-What was unheard of in the Old Testament has become a reality by the gospel.
-Jews who were separated from the nations by the law and the nations are now one -united in the Spirit of God.
+What was unheard of in the Old Testament has become a reality by the Gospel.
+Jews who were separated from the nations by the Law and the covenants are now united in the Spirit of God.

-We may need to adjust our strategy to reach the different people. but there are lines drawn that we should not cross.
+We may need to adjust our strategy to reach different people, but there are lines drawn that we should not cross.
 Deficiency in understanding doctrine leads to this type of experimental openness.
-Just as many are insisting on closing the borders in America so illegal aliens do not cross over freely can also be applied to this situation in the church.
 A do-it-yourself approach that is biblically illegal has a crossing over from each side to merge beliefs and form new ones.

 What I have written may not sit well with those promoting these concepts.
-I understand the pressure of not being grouped as one of those who are not open to “new” and “fresh” ideas; or be accused of being stuck in the old ways of doing things.
-I think we all need to be open and flexible to a certain extent, however if this means to be stuck with the tried and true way in the Bible instead of joining in with the newest trend in evangelization then I can accept that identification.
-Numbers are not the proof what we are doing is right.
+I understand the pressure of not being grouped as one of those who are not open to “new” and “fresh” ideas; or being accused of being stuck in the “old ways” of doing things.
+I think we all need to be open and flexible to a certain extent, however if “old ways” means to be stuck with the tried and true way in the Bible instead of joining in with the newest trend in evangelization then I can accept that identification.
+Numbers are not the proof that we are doing is right.
 I can only feel remorse for those who want to have us become partakers of their trendy ideas without any hesitation without considering the direction they are taking.